 Select OK when you have finished editing the user’s information and settings.

-Token-based authentication requires either a FortiToken device or a mobile device with the FortiToken Mobile app installed, or a device with either email or SMS capability.
+One-Time Password (OTP) authentication requires either a FortiToken device or a mobile device with the FortiToken Mobile app installed, or a device with either email or SMS capability.

 FortiToken and FortiToken Mobile tokens must first be registered under Authentication > User Management > FortiTokens.
 For more information, see FortiTokens.